sdminonne/rh-blogs/RHACM-backup-and-restore/Backup and restore ACM.md

 acm-backup-blog   Completed   0        0          2021-08-02 12:12:08 +0200 CEST   29d       default            <none>
 ```

-In the `S3 Console` we can see the `acm-backup-log` currently present in the `S3 Console`
+In the `S3 Console` we can see the `acm-backup-log` currently present in the `S3 Console`:
 ![](https://i.imgur.com/PgnhKsz.png)

-For the sake of this article, the backup process is finished.
-As already mentioned in a _production environment_ definitively more is needed.
+For the sake of this article, the backup process is now finished.
+As already mentioned, more will definitely be needed in a _production environment_.
 Generally we could cite :
- * error handling
+ * Error handling
- * backup frequency
+ * Backup frequency
  * S3 storage space handling
  * Encrypting data at rest